 Quito is right on the equator but at 2,800m (9,200ft) above sea level the climate is mild.
 The elevation may be a concern for those prone to acute altitude sickness.

 Quito is now served by a new airport which has been built some 20 kms outside the city.
-Until recently, before they completed the connecting highway, it could take 2 to 3 hours to get downtown from the airport.
-Now it should only take half that time.
+It takes from 1 to 1 1/2 hours to get from the airport to downtown Quito.

 You can a taxi downtown for $35 to $50 or take the “Airport Express” bus, which runs every ½ hour between the old and new airports.
 It’s a modern, comfortable bus and costs $8.00.
 If you are there in daylight you can enjoy some spectacular scenery along the way.